smarc-project/imc_ros_bridge/README.md

 If you go to the systems list panel (top bar: view), you should also see the ROS auv displayed as a cyan panel.
 This indicates that neptus can communicate with the auv.
 Any other color indicates som problem, see [this link](https://www.lsts.pt/neptus/manual/trunk/elements.html#systems-list).

+### For SMaRC Vehicles:
+Delete the `neptus/vehicle-defs` folder and copy `imc_ros_bridge/vehicle-defs` into `neptus/` instead (You could also merge the two instead of replacing).
+This way, in Neptus, you will (only) see SAM and LOLO as options and Neptus will know the maneuvers they are capable of.
+You will need to update these files manually if they ever change in the future.
+(As of Mar 2 2021, the vehicle-files are not used because the 'main window' of Neptus no longer exists, this might change in the future)

 ### Troubleshooting
 If Neptus does not seem to work, try these: